bernardo-dauria/shinyapp/README.md

 ### Individual earthquake information

+Earthquake magnitudes are represented by the size of the circles.</br>
+Earthquake depths are represented by the color of the circles.</br>
 Mouse hover on top of some earthquake point to get its details:

 <img src="images\01.png">

 </br>

-### Generate a pdf report with selected earthquakes in the map
+### How to generate a pdf report with selected earthquakes in the map

 - Click on "Box Select" tool: